tl-its-umich-edu/unizin-validation/README.md

     ```sh
     # For the UDW job
     docker compose run udw
+    # For the UDP job
+    docker compose run udp
     # For the Unizin job
+    # (This includes all UDW and UDP queries)
     docker compose run unizin
     ```